copasi/model_replicator/examples/Row_of_cells_gap_junctions/README.md

 These network files follow the syntax used by the Graphviz software ([DOT language](https://graphviz.org/doc/info/lang.html)), but with the limitation that the nodes have to be identified by numbers.

-Taking a COPASI file with the ChI model for one cell and invoking *sbmodelr* with appropriate options, creates a new model consisting of 11 cells connected in a row, where IP3 can permeate through passive gap junctions (passive diffusion).
-Editing the resulting file is required, such that we can add the source for IP3 perturbation.

 For each example there is a shell script that shows the complete command invoking *sbmodelr*, the base file, the resulting complex model file (*case[123].cps*), and an image file with results.
 The images were obtained by specifying an appropriate plot in the resulting files using the COPASI GUI, as *sbmodlr* does not copy plot settings